Background pattern

 • For the treatment of head and neck cancer, docetaxel is administered in combination with cisplatin and 5-fluorouracil.

-2. What you need to know before starting to use Docetaxel Seacross
+2. What you need to know before you use Docetaxel Seacross

-• if you are allergic (hypersensitive) to docetaxel or to any of the other components of this medication (listed in section 6).
+• if you are allergic (hypersensitive) to docetaxel or to any of the other ingredients of this medicine (listed in section 6).

 • if your white blood cell count is too low.